Jacksonport in Jackson County, Arkansas — The American South (West South Central)

 Other nearby markers.
 At least 4 other markers are within 3 miles Jackson County Courthouse (within shouting distance of this marker); Jacksonport in the Civil War (within shouting distance of this marker); Shelling of Jacksonport (approx. 0.2 miles away); Jackson County First Court House (approx. 2.9 miles away).

 1. Markers temporarily removed.

 The historical and interpretive markers between the old Jackson County Courthouse and the Visitors Center (under construction) have been temporarily removed to safeguard them.
 They should be reinstalled soon.

 — Submitted April 12, 2018, by Mark Hilton of Montgomery, Alabama.

 Credits.
-This page was last revised on April 12, 2018.
-This page originally submitted on April 12, 2018, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 50 times since then.
+This page was last revised on April 13, 2018.
+It was originally submitted on April 12, 2018, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 103 times since then and 15 times this year.
 Photos: 1, 2, 3. submitted on April 12, 2018, by Mark Hilton of Montgomery, Alabama.